nightscout/nightscout.github.io/docs/vendors/railway/new_user.md

 </br>

-g) You need to use Nightscout for more than one month: upgrade your account to a Hobby plan.
+g) Upgrade your account to a Hobby plan.
 Click on the `Starter Plan` information and select `Remove Resource Limits`.

 <img src="/vendors/railway/img/Railway06b.png" width="300px" />